re0078/Bayesian_Network_notebook_AI_SUT_spring_2021/BN_Representation_p2.md

 <br>
 So every BN consists of **Topology**(graph) and **Local Conditional Probabilities**.

 Bayes' Net *implicitly* encodes joint distribution.
 Joint distribution of random variables included in a BN is calculated using the product of all local conditional distributions.
-The explicit formula is
+The following equation shows explicit formula:

 $$P(x_1,x_2,x_3,..,x_n) = \prod_{i=1}^{n}P(x_i|parents(X_i))$$